-Use of data and analytics in the insurance industry has become a valuable tool for previously unseen claim insights, such as predicting the likelihood of a claim being filed, identifying potentially fraudulent activity, ensuring a positive customer experience through onboarding and beyond, as well as modeling, scoring and reconciling disparate data sets.
+Use of data and analytics in the insurance industry has become a valuable tool for revealing previously unseen claim insights, such as predicting the likelihood of a claim being filed, identifying potentially fraudulent activity, ensuring a positive customer experience through onboarding and beyond, as well as modeling, scoring and reconciling disparate data sets.
 Data is essential to the insurance industry, and regardless of its purpose, if the information is not accurate and relevant, its usage will have a negative impact across the organization.

 Without high quality data, insurers cannot trust insights, reports, or even business decisions.
 As a result, it is crucial for insurers to ensure the integrity and suitability of data across the enterprise to generate critical business intelligence and establish a competitive advantage.